Request a Demo Search

 What are common misconceptions about nonprofit strategic planning?

-When it comes to strategic planning, there are a few common hesitations that nonprofits voice throughout the process.
+When it comes to strategic planning, nonprofits voice a few common hesitations throughout the process.
 Here are three misconceptions about the process:

-• Our nonprofit should be focused on saving/generating money, not spending it.
+• Our nonprofit should focus on saving/generating money, not spending it.

-• It’s a cliche, but it’s true — you have to spend money to make money.
+It’s a cliche, but it’s true—you must spend money to make money.
 During the strategic planning process, you should identify areas to spend money effectively in ways that increase your fundraising return on investment.
 When you make strategic purchasing decisions, you can set your organization up to fundraise more productively than ever before.

 • Our nonprofit shouldn’t take any risks.